How to Treat PCOS & Irregular Periods Naturally

 Inositol

-Inositol (otherwise known as myo-inositol) was once thought of as a B vitamin, however, it is now known that it is produced in the human body and is considered to be a sugar alcohol.
-Numerous studies in women with PCOS, have found that inositol improved glycaemic and lipid parameters (blood sugars and fats), as well as ovulation and pregnancy rates.
-It was often combined with folate in the studies.
+Inositol (otherwise known as myo-inositol) was once thought of as a B vitamin.
+However, it is now known that it is produced in the human body and is considered to be a sugar alcohol.
+Studies in women with PCOS, have found that inositol improved glycaemic and lipid parameters.

 Chaste Tree